-A NTP server will provide the correct network time on your device using the Network time protocol (NTP).
+An NTP server provides the correct network time on your device using the Network time protocol (NTP).
 Network Time Protocol can be used to synchronize the time on devices across a network.
-A NTP time server is used to obtain the correct time from a time source and adjust the local time in each connecting device.
+An NTP time server is used to obtain the correct time from a time source and adjust the local time in each connecting device.

-The NTP server functionality is enabled when you use the ntp command, provided SNTP configuration is already removed.
+The NTP server functionality is enabled when you use the ntp command.

-When the NTP server is enabled, it will start listening on the NTP port for client requests and responds with the reference time.
-Its stratum number will be the upstream time server's stratum + 1.
-The stratum 1 NTP server is the time server which is directly attached to the authoritative time source.
+When the NTP server is enabled, it starts listening on the NTP port for client requests and responds with the reference time.
+Its Stratum number will be the upstream time server's Stratum + 1.
+The Stratum 1 NTP server is the time server that is directly attached to the authoritative time source.

-The device cannot be configured as primary time server with stratum 1.
-It can be configured as secondary time server with stratum 2 to 15 to serve the time using the local clock.
+The device cannot be configured as primary time server with Stratum 1.
+It can be configured as secondary time server with Stratum 2 to 15 to serve the time using the local clock.

-The NTP server is stateless and will not maintain any NTP client information.
+The NTP server is stateless and does not maintain any NTP client information.